tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/RangerInstalling(sourceCode-v2.4).md

 sudo passwd solr
 # 1122
 ```
-*Note*: This user will be used to start solr servic (this necessary becasue by default after you run `setup.sh` all the folders and files that will be created will belong to `solr` user)
+*Note*: This user will be used to start solr servic (this necessary becasue by default after you run `setup.sh` allsu  the folders and files that will be created will belong to `solr` user)

 6- You can open  `/opt/solr/ranger_audit_server/install_notes.txt`  for instructions to start and stop `Solr`